 Spatial analysis is somewhat unusual in that key datasets are often provided by or acquired from third parties rather than being produced as part of the research.
 Analysis is often of these pre-existing spatial datasets, so understanding their quality and provenance is extremely important.
 It also means that in many instances this phase of the PPDAC process involves selection of one or more existing datasets from those available.
 In practice not all such datasets will have the same quality, cost, licensing arrangements, availability, completeness, format, timeliness and detail.
 Compromises have to be made in most instances, with the over-riding guideline being fitness for purpose.
 If the datasets available are unsuitable for addressing the problem in a satisfactory manner, even if these are the only data that one has to work with, then the problem should either not be tackled or must be re-specified in such a way as to ensure it is possible to provide an acceptable process of analysis leading to worthwhile outcomes.

 A major issue related to data sourcing is the question of the compatibility of different data sets: in formats and encoding; in temporal, geographic and thematic coverage; in quality and completeness.
-In general datasets from different sources and/or times will not match precisely, so resolution of mismatches can become a major task in the data phase of any project.
+In general datasets from different sources and/or times will not match precisely, so resolution of mismatches and data linkage issues can become a major task in the data phase of any project.
 And as part of this process the issue of how and where to store the data arises, which again warrants early consideration, not merely to ensure consistency and retrievability but also for convenient analysis and reporting.

 Almost by definition no dataset is perfect.
 All may contain errors, missing values, have a finite resolution, include distortions as a result modeling the real world with discrete mathematical forms, incorporate measurement errors and uncertainties, and may exhibit deliberate or designed adjustment of positional and/or attribute data (e.g. for privacy reasons, as part of aggregation procedures).
 Spatial analysis tools may or may not incorporate facilities for explicitly handling some of the more obvious of these factors.
 For example, special GIS tools exist for handling issues such as: